KKetter/201d56-Final-Project/README.md

 ![solution2](../blob/master/img/solution2.png)

-    After completion the user is directed to a scores page.
+    After completion of the puzzle, the user is notified that the puzzle is solved.
+If the user scored high enough, it is displayed to the scores page.

     From this page the following options are provided:
         1) Play Again - user nickname is saved to local storage and grid is reinitialized.